 Short Answer: Not Always.

 Richer answer: A dual or double pouch is typically used for providing a dual sterile barrier because the delivery of the device to the sterile field requires that the inner package be “dropped” into the sterile field.
 This is known as “good aseptic transfer technique.”
 There is no requirement from the FDA that all devices have a dual barrier; rather it depends on the clinical application of the device, the physical features of the device, and nurse/surgeon preference.
-As a general rule, implants are most often packaged in a double barrier while instruments and auxiliary devices are single barrier dependent on risk-profile defined by you, our customer.
+As a general rule, implants are most often packaged in a double barrier while instruments and auxiliary devices are packaged in single barrier, dependent on the risk profile defined by you, our customer.

 How long does a medical device package design and validation take from start to finish?

 Protective Package Design